Donovan-Ye/notypos/README.md

 export NOTYPOS_BASE_URL="base-url" // default is "https://api.openai.com/v1"

 ```
-or create a `.env` file in the root of the project with the following content.
-Don't forget to add the `.env` file to your `.gitignore` file.
+or create a `.env.notypos` file in the root of the project with above variables.
+Don't forget to add the `.env.notypos` file to your `.gitignore` file.

 3. then run it with the path to the file you want to check
 ```bash